-At Allen Keith Construction Co., we encourage you to do home improvements year round by following an improvement checklist.
+At Allen Keith Construction Co., we encourage you to do home improvements year-round by following an improvement checklist.
 That’s why we’ve put together this list of projects for inspiration.
-Many of them are seasonal, but others can be swapped to fit your timeline or budget.
+Many are seasonal, but others can be swapped to fit your timeline or budget.
 With today’s economy, it makes sense to plan ahead and keep your home current and in good repair.

 January: start the new year right by reducing your clutter